80-20-Human-In-The-Loop/Community/README.md

 ### The Problem We Discovered

-But then we looked closer.
+Then we looked closer.
 We saw what happened when people relied completely on AI for serious projects.

 **The truth was scary:**